Journal of Business Ethics

-The Journal of Business Ethics is a peer-reviewed academic journal published by Springer Nature B.V.
+The Journal of Business Ethics is a peer-reviewed academic journal published by Springer.
 The Journal of Business Ethics is one of the journals used by the Financial Times for in compiling the Business Schools research rank.

-The Journal of Business Ethics was founded by Alex C. Michalos (Institute for Social Research and Evaluation, University of Northern British Columbia) and Deborah C. Poff (Department of Philosophy, Carleton University).
-Professors Michalos and Poff served as the journal’s Editors in Chief from its inception in 1982 to 2016.
+The Journal of Business Ethics was founded by Alex C. Michalos (Institute for Social Research and Evaluation, University of Northern British Columbia) and Deborah C. Poff (Department of Philosophy, Carleton University) and originally published by D. Reidel.
+Professors Michalos and Poff served as the journal's Editors in Chief from its inception in 1982 to 2016.
 They were succeeded by R. Edward Freeman (Darden Business School, University of Virginia) and Michelle Greenwood (Department, of Management, Monash University) in 2016.
 Professor Freeman retired from the Journal in 2021 and was succeeded by Gazi Islam (Grenoble Ecole de Management).
 Consequently, the current Editors in Chief are Michelle Greenwood and Gazi Islam.
+D. Reidel became part of Springer in 2004.

 Aims and Scope

 The Journal of Business Ethics aims to improve the human condition by providing a public forum for discussion and debate about ethical issues related to business.
-The journal’s emphasis is on the “ethics” of business ethics, with the goal of promoting dialogue between diverse publics, both academic and civil society.
+The journal's emphasis is on the "ethics" of business ethics, with the goal of promoting dialogue between diverse publics, both academic and civil society.